In this article, you’ll learn the 16 most common mistakes people make while operating an RV and the simple solutions to steer clear of them.

 The motion of travel causes all kinds of things to rattle loose.
 Inspect fittings and connections, seals around windows, roof, and slides.
 Wash off those bugs plastered to your camper.

-A few minutes every week will keep small problems from becoming costly issues.
+A few minutes every week will keep small problems from becoming costly issues when operating an RV.

 #11 – Not Knowing Your Sewage System